pfreixes/python-times/README.md

 ## Contributing and testing

-To run the tests firt you should create a virtualenv where Times will be deployed in development way.
-Use the following instructions for that:
+To run the tests first you should create a virtualenv where Python-times will be deployed in development way.
+Use the following instructions:

 ```bash
 $ mkvirtualenv python-times
 $ python setup.py develop
 ```

-And then just executes the test with the following command
+And then just execute the test with the following command

 ```bash
 $ python test_times.py